 think you have a good handle on your photographic technique, but you never know, you might pick up a few gems that will help you become a better photographer.

-Every pro photographer has a different work flow and by shooting with a pro, you can be exposed to a different shooting method and how we get those great shots.
+Every pro photographer has a different work flow.
+When you shoot with a pro, you will be exposed to different shooting methods and how to get those great shots.
 At Jansen Photo Expeditions, both my husband and myself teach during the workshop.
 We shoot with different brand cameras so have different approaches to landscape photography and photo editing.
-By being exposed to different techniques, it only helps a student to see options that work best for them.
+By being exposed to multiple techniques, it only helps a student to see options that work best for them.

 Be ready to make new friends

 On our workshops, our small groups often create a camaraderie of like-minded creative individuals.
 That’s part of the whole photography workshop experience.
 If you prefer to not be social, that is fine, you are welcome to shoot on your own or option for a private workshop.

 Many clients are focused on just one thing, to capture the ultimate landscape shot.
 But you may be bypassing some stellar opportunities.
 Look for unanticipated moments when you are in a workshop.
 If you are focused on the landscape, what if an interesting macro shot presents itself?
 What about interesting textures and abstract compositions.
 Costa Rica is full of bright colors and interesting photo opportunities.
 Bring your camera bag with you and be ready to change lenses and explore other opportunities.

 One thing you don’t want to forget to bring is your excitement and passion.
-You will have a whole lot of fun, learn a lot, and go home with an incredible amount of quality imagery to add to your collection.
+You will have a whole lot of fun and learn a lot.
+And you’ll go home with an incredible amount of quality imagery to add to your collection.

 If you’d like to learn more about Jansen Photo Expeditions photography workshops, please explore our website or contact us directly for more information.
 JansenPhotoExpeditions.com.